NCES CCD 2024-25 234 schools OH

 Source: NCES Common Core of Data NCES Common Core of Data

-Columbus operates 21 school districts — among the most fragmented governance structures in the country
+Columbus operates 21 school districts — one of the single most fragmented governance structures in the country

 Source: NCES Common Core of Data NCES Common Core of Data